Timothy Insoll: Early Islamic Bahrain

+Projects in Northern Ghana

 Between 2004 and 2013, and contiguous with the Early Islamic Bahrain project, Insoll directed research examining the archaeology of indigenous African religions in Northern Ghana, with a particular focus on the Talensi of the Tong Hills, and subsequently the figurines of Koma Land.
 This was completed with research partners Dr Rachel MacLean and Prof. Benjamin Kankpeyeng for the first phase, and Prof. Kankpeyeng for the second phase.
 The project was initially funded by the British Academy and subsequently by the Wellcome Trust.
 In the Tong Hills the research, though primarily archaeological, also involved analysis of extant material culture, particularly in relation to shrines, as well as oral history, medicine, and the processes of recording and preserving cultural heritage and architecture.
 The results indicated that shrines could have significant archaeological ‘histories’, encompassing up to 1500 years, were containers of memory, and could be widely franchised.
 Shrines also blurred the categories of natural and human constructed sacred spaces.
-Community engagement was vital and the process of negotiation with shrines through the agency of sacrifice, and with elders, priests, and other members of the Talensi population was a key part of the research.
-Scientific techniques such as organic geochemistry and isotope analyses were also employed by team members as part of research on indigenous medicine and its archaeological signatures.
 The results were presented through a conference in the Wellcome Trust, Shrines, Substances and Medicine in Africa: Archaeological, Anthropological, and Historical Perspectives (2009), and publications.

-The use of scientific investigative techniques was expanded in the second phase of the research undertaken by Insoll to help in interpreting the meaning and role of enigmatic ceramic human and animal figurines and the mound contexts they were found within during University of Ghana excavations directed by Prof. Kankpeyeng.
+The use of scientific investigative techniques was expanded in the second phase of the research undertaken by Insoll to help in interpreting the meaning and role of enigmatic ceramic human and animal figurines and the mound contexts they were found during University of Ghana excavations directed by Prof. Benjamin Kankpeyeng.
 Computed Tomography (CT) scanning indicated that the figurines were manufactured either in parts or modelled as a solid object.
 Cavities were identified incised into them, particularly from the top of the head, mouth, ears, or nose probably for offering libations or for the insertion of other substances.
-Ancient DNA analysis identified three different types of plant offered as libations.
-The figurines suggested complex interpretations of agency and personhood had existed in the society that made the figurines, and they had functioned within indivisible frameworks of ritual, religious belief, healing, and medicine.
 Amongst the outcomes of the research was a booklet accompanying the exhibition, Fragmentary Ancestors, published to make the results accessible to a general audience.
 The research in northern Ghana also contributed to an edited volume, The Oxford Handbook of Prehistoric Figurines (2017), and a monograph, Material Explorations in African Archaeology (2015).
-His first research in Ethiopia (2013) was also completed for the same monograph, a survey of cattle modification practices amongst the Mursi undertaken with Dr Timothy Clack and Mr Olirege Rege.
+Insoll's first research in Ethiopia (2013) was also completed for the same monograph, a survey of cattle modification practices amongst the Mursi undertaken with Dr Timothy Clack and Mr Olirege Rege.